Sunday 27th June 2021

-All three routes will follow the same initial 25K, 15 miles or so riding from the HQ through Buttington and on towards the delightful market town of Welshpool.
-Here you will ride up the main street, past all the interesting shops, and out the other side to begin a climb out into the countryside beyond.
-The route continue up past the turning to Guilsfield, the previous location of the Bostin' Vyrnwy Velo, and on to the 2017 route riding towards a long descent before the climbing legs have to get back into gear to ascend the rise at Bwlch-y-cibau.
+All three routes begin at Guilsfield and after a short warm up the routes begin a climb out into the countryside beyond.
+The route rise briefly, then a long descent before the climbing legs have to get back into gear to ascend the rise at Bwlch-y-cibau.
 The picturesque scenery is all around when the Bronze route turns left into a quieter country lane and leaves the other riders to carry on deeper into the hills.
 The Bronze routes reward, after riding through the Nant Alan river valley, is a refreshment stop at the highest point of its route at, what we call, Laughing Angel (Llanfihangel-yng-Ngwynfa).
-After some tea and cakes the Bronze riders head South down quiet lanes with picturesque views through rolling hills, wonderful hamlets and villages back towards Guilsfield and then retrace their steps to Welshpool and the finish line.
-A challenge but a memorable 70K, 40 mile ride.
+After some tea and cakes the Bronze riders head South down quiet lanes with picturesque views through rolling hills, wonderful hamlets and villages back towards Guilsfield and the finish line.
+A challenge but a memorable ride.

 The Silver and Gold riders continue upwards deeper into the Welsh Lake District, passing through the town of Llanfyllin and then onwards to Penybontfawr, where the routes divide, and the first feed station of the day.
 After taking on some calories the Silver route riders leave the Gold riders and turn left towards Lake Vyrnwy and a climb up to the route's second highest spot, a special wooded place with outstanding views.
 The route then drops down to cross over the Vyrnwy Dam before circumnavigating Lake Vyrnwy, looking out for boaters, wildlife, walkers and other cyclists, before continuing homeward and the second feed station at Llanfihangel-yng-Ngwynfa.
 Riders then join the Bronze route back to the finish line and a well deserved rest.

 When the Silver route turns off, the Gold route riders are left to continue on to greater things.
-At Llangynog the route become serious as the riders begin to climb along the edge of the Afon Eirth valley with a sheer drop, but spell-binding views, to their left, and magnificent hills to their right.
+At Llangynog the route become serious as the riders begin to climb along the edge of the Afon Eirth valley with spell-binding views, to their left, and magnificent hills to their right.
 Then forward over moorland and more magnificent views abound before dropping down to the banks of Lake Bala and, following along side the Bala Lake Railway, to a much needed respite at our water station.
-After a brief stop move riders will move on to their next tough ascent with sheer drops, but spectacular views, to their right hand side as they climb up to the summit of Bwlch Y Groes and the highest point of the route.
-Descending over undulating moorland roads to the banks of Lake Vyrnwy they will rejoin the Silver route to the final feed station and the route home.
-A tough ride but breathtaking at nearly every point!
+After a brief stop, riders will move on to their next tough ascent with spectacular views to their right hand side as they climb up to the summit of Bwlch Y Groes and the highest point of their route.
+Then they begin descending over undulating moorland roads to the banks of Lake Vyrnwy where they will rejoin the Silver route to the final feed station and then the route home.

 You have three great routes to choose from: